smithb16/cad101/chapters/first-widget.md

 ![\label{fig:sketch-alignment-guides}](../images/figures/sketch-alignment-guides.png)

 Once we have a triangle (any triangle), close the sketch.
 We will now turn the part from a 2D sketch into a 3D feature using Extrude[^pasta1].
 Select \relation{Extrude} from the feature tab, select the triangle sketch (probably called *Sketch1*), and set the extrude distance to 1", as in Figure~\ref{fig:first-extrude-dialog}.
-If your default length units are anything besides inches, see Aside~\ref{aside:part_units}.
+If your default length units are anything besides inches, see Box~\ref{aside:part_units}.

 [^pasta1]: As in pasta.